timothyshull/programming_notes/python/fluent_python.md

     - a restriction applied to ABCs and not mixins
         - concrete methods implemented in an ABC should only collaborate with methods of the same ABC and its superclasses
-6. don’t subclass from more than one concrete class concrete
+6. don't subclass from more than one concrete class concrete
     - classes should have zero or at most one concrete superclass
     - all but one of the superclasses of a concrete class should be ABCs or mixins
 7. provide aggregate classes to users